Contact Us

 • Long-term reliability through robust design: Our sensors can withstand extreme mechanical stress as well as the most challenging environments, e.g., through CIP / SIP resistance or protection class IP 69K.

-• “HYGIENIC BY DESIGN” through material quality: All components in contact with the media are made of stainless steel 1.4404/1.4435, PFA, or solid PEEK.
+• To ensure maximum hygienic material quality, all components in contact with the media are made of stainless steel 1.4404/1.4435, PFA, or solid PEEK.

 • Tested and certified: The guidelines of the North American 3-A (3-A Sanitary Standards Inc.), the EHEDG (European Hygienic Engineering & Design Group), and the FDA (Food and Drug Administration) are the standard by which we develop all our products.